The Counselling Process

 Counselling session

-• Cognitive behavioral Therapy (CBT) is a form of therapy that emphasizes the role of thinking in how we feel and what we do.
-CBT is considered one of the most effective therapies for treating a number of different mental health conditions.
-It however requires active participation and involvement.
-You will be given a folder that contains information sheets, homework assignment and various worksheets.
+Cognitive Behavioural Therapy (CBT) is a therapeutic approach that explores the powerful connection between the way we think, the way we feel, and the way we behave.
+It is regarded as one of the most effective treatments for a wide range of mental health concerns, though it requires active participation and commitment.
+As part of the process, you will be provided with a folder containing information sheets, homework assignments, and supporting worksheets.

-• Eye Movement Desensitization and Reprocessing (EMDR) is a psychotherapeutic approach designed for working with distressing or traumatic memories.
-In an EMDR session you will be asked to recollect a painful memory while simultaneously focusing on an external stimulus like my finger as I move it from side-to-side in your line of vision or to sounds or tapping sensations which occur in sequence from left to right.
+Eye Movement Desensitisation and Reprocessing (EMDR) is a specialised psychotherapeutic approach designed to help process distressing or traumatic memories.
+During an EMDR session, you will be gently guided to recall a painful memory while simultaneously directing your attention to an external stimulus — such as following my finger as it moves from side to side across your field of vision, or focusing on sounds or tapping sensations that alternate rhythmically from left to right.

 Code of Ethics and Practice